Hot Schr\"odinger Cat States: Figures and Tables

-{\bf Fig. 1.
+\makebox[\textwidth]{ } {\bf Fig. 1.
 Wigner function measurement results.} {\bf (A)} Cold Schrödinger cat prepared using the qcMAP protocol with the heat bath disconnected ($n_\mathrm{th} = 0.03$, $\mathcal{P} = 0.94$). {\bf (B,C)} `Hot' Schrödinger cat states prepared from an initial thermal state with $n_\mathrm{th} = 3.48(7)$ using the ECD (B) and qcMAP (C) protocols.
 Also displayed in A-C are the marginal distributions obtained by summation along the $\Re\{\beta\}$ axis.
-To increase the visibility of small parity values, the color brightness changes nonlinearly across the colorbar. {\bf (D-G)} Linecuts of the Wigner function along the coordinate axes in the ECD (D,E) and qcMAP (F,G) protocols with $n_\mathrm{th}$ of the initial state as indicated in the legend.
+To increase the visibility of small parity values, the color brightness changes nonlinearly across the colorbar. {\bf (D-G)} Linecuts of the Wigner function along the coordinate axes in the ECD (D,E) and qcMAP (F,G) protocols with $n_\mathrm{th}$ of the initial state as indicated in the legend. (\textbf{H,I,J}) Fock density matrices reconstructed from the Wigner measurement data in panel A,B,C respectively.
+Panels I and J share the lower colorbar.
+The matrix elements are given by $\rho_{\mathrm{mn}} = \bra{m} \hat\rho \ket {n}$.

-{\bf Fig. 2.
+\makebox[\textwidth]{ } {\bf Fig. 2.
 Hot cat state generation protocol.} {\bf (A)} Quantum circuit diagram of hot cat state generation sequence.
 For ECD (qcMAP), $j=1$ ($j=2$), and the displacements use the lower (upper) sign. $\hat X(\pi/2, \phi)$ is a qubit $\pi/2$ pulse with phase $\phi$, and $\hat X(\pi, \sigma_t)$ is the disentanglement pulse. {\textbf{(B)}} Definition of $\hat V_1$ and visualization of its action in the joint cavity-qubit phase space. $\hat T(t)$ denotes free evolution for time $t$, $\hat Y(\pi)$ is a qubit $\pi$ pulse, and $\zeta = -(1+i)\alpha/2$.
 Cavity states are entangled with the qubit states whose marker they touch.
 The arrows illustrate how the total state evolves under the indicated operator. {\textbf{(C)}} Definition and visualization of $\hat V_2$. {\textbf{(D)}} Qubit-conditional cavity Fock state distributions $P_{q}(n) = \bra n \bra q \hat\rho \ket q \ket n$, ($q\in\{g,e\}$) of the total state before the $\hat{X}(\pi,\sigma_t)$ operation.
 Here $\alpha = 3$ and $n_{\mathrm{th}} = 3.5$.
 The dashed line shows $P_{g\leftrightarrow e}(n)$ (defined in the main text) with $\sigma_\mathrm{t} = 20$ ns. {\textbf{(E)}} The choice of $\sigma_t$ corresponds to the choice of a radius in the cavity-qubit phase space within which the qubit state is flipped with a certain probability.
 At this stage of the protocol, the $\ket g$ branch is displaced by $2\alpha$.